 The South has long presented some of America’s most exciting and delicious food.
 Today, both cities are brimming with artisans and gourmands doing innovative things with Southern ingredients.
-By honouring the past without being overly wedded to it, transplants like Bill & David at Sugar Bakeshop (Charleston, NC) and Cheryl & Griffith at Back in the Day (Savannah, GA) are creating culinary alchemy.
+By honouring the past without being overly wedded to it, transplants like Bill & David at Sugar Bakeshop (Charleston, SC) and Cheryl & Griffith at Back in the Day (Savannah, GA) are creating culinary alchemy.

 Don’t let Charleston’s ‘old South’ reputation confuse you ; Zero George hotel has no doilies or chintz.
 What it does have: restored colonial architecture, Architectural Digest-worthy interiors, an inventive local restaurant and plenty of shaded piazzas (that’s a veranda, in Charleston-speak) for your afternoon kiki.
 And both cities are blessed with those dreamy Spanish Moss-draped oaks.

 *update June, 2019: David and Bill, longtime owners of Sugar Bakeshop since 2007, have handed over the keys and plan to move to a farm in the tiny town of Sedgwick, Maine.